 Note: The h-file is a common path of attack on a king-side castled king.
 Therefore, the h-file Mate is not really a checkmate pattern in itself.
 Instead, it’s a method of attack that often makes the execution of other checkmate patterns possible.

-The Hook Mate is a very useful and instructive checkmate pattern that demonstrates optimal coordination between a rook and knight.
-The pattern is named after its visual appearance that resembles a hook.
+The Hook Mate is a very useful and instructive checkmate pattern that demonstrates optimal coordination between a rook and a knight.
+The pattern is named after its visual appearance which resembles a hook.

 1.Rd8# demonstrates the Hook Mate.

 Note: The optimal coordination between the rook and knight.
 The knight must be supported though, in this case by the pawn on c5, or else the black king could simply capture the knight.

 In a famous game between Frank James Marshall and William Ewart Napier, Brooklyn, 1898, Marshall demonstrated that he knew the hook mate very well–by promoting his pawn to a knight, instead of a queen:

 Instead of promoting to a queen, which would give black a draw by perpetually checking the white king, Marshall chose a checkmate combination that starts with 1.f8(N)+ Black is forced to play either Kh8 or Kg8.